pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Your Answer:**

+We are now shown the routes that are available to a user who is logged in

 * **Question:** What happens if you enter in the incorrect information?
 What _should_ happen?

 * **Your Answer:**

+If the login information is incorrect, the new routes should not be shown.

 ---